aevilla160/hpc_docs/docs/office_hour.md

 ### 11/24/2022 (Cancelled)

+### 12/2/2022
+> Q: Can I run a sequence of jobs from one script?
+>A: Yes, one can run a sequence of jobs from one script and if the jobs are >dependent on eachother then it is possible to make them dependent on one another.

+>Q: Not sure if the needed software or library is on one of the HPC clusters?
+>A: Documentation website has a list of available software and libraries already downloaded onto the clusters with their specific version numbers here: [Module List](modules.md).
+If the  software/library you are looking for then you can always request CIRT to add the specified software/library for community use.
+Users choosing to self-install software have the responsibility to use them from trustworthy sources.
 ### 12/9/2022 (Cancelled)

 ### ***No Office Hours During Winter Break(Dec.23rd to Jan.
 2nd) - Office hour will resume the week of January 2, 2023.***